One story, three generations

 Bardelli S.p.A.
 Group 60th Anniversary and Renamed

-The concept of family is the basis of the Bardelli Group’s corporate philosophy and expresses all the values of three generations of entrepreneurs who have developed a vast and complex know-how that is expressed through the winning formula of the Group’s companies.
+The concept of family is at the heart of the corporate philosophy and expresses all the values of three generations of entrepreneurs who have developed extensive and articulated know-how.